 *You must respond to your Summons.* If you wish to fight a summons, you must do so on or before the hearing date listed on the summons.
-If you do not appear for a hearing in person, online, by mail, by phone or by video (webcam), you will be found "in violation" of the charge by default and you may have to pay a higher fine.

 A Online Hearing allows you to fight the summons by using a simple, online form.
 The form allows you to type a defense and attach up to three electronic files to support your case.
 If you want to have a Online Hearing, the Online Hearing form must be submitted to the Hearings Division on or before the hearing date.
 The Hearings Division will only consider the first Online Hearing form that you submit for each summons.